Royal Botanic Gardens, Cranbourne: Arid Garden and Dry River Bed

 These gardens demonstrate the role of water in the Australian landscape.
 Many parts of Australia are prone to alternating drought and flood.
 Thus plants have had to evolve to cope with extended periods of intense heat and dry aridity, and with either seasonal or irregular copious supplies of water.

 Eucalypt Walk

 Eucalypts are an omnipresent feature of the Australian landscape, with around 700 species found in virtually all habitats.
-The Eucalypt Walk features five gardens displaying some well known eucalypt species, the Ironbark Garden, the Box Garden, the Peppermint Garden, the Bloodwood Garden, and the Stringybark Garden.
-These trees are currently in an immature state, but will continue to grow to mature trees over the next century.
+The Eucalypt Walk features five gardens displaying some well known eucalypt species, the Ironbark garden, the Box garden, the Peppermint garden, the Bloodwood Garden, and the Stringybark garden.
+In 2007, it was reported that the oldest trees were planted in c.
+2005.

 Other features

-The Rockpool Waterway and Escarpment Wall are inspired by the types of waterways and escarpments that may be found in parts of central Australia, such as Uluru and Kings Canyon.
+The Rockpool Waterway and the Escarpment Wall are inspired by the types of waterways and escarpments that may be found in parts of central Australia, such as Uluru and Kings Canyon.
 There is also a display of Australian orchids in an undercroft below the Visitor's Centre, the Serpentine Path, and a Desert Discovery Camp in the Arid Garden for children to play and learn.

-The Australian Garden also has a visitor information service within the Visitor Centre, guided walks and educational programs, volunteer master gardeners to help with advice on the use of Australian plants, a gift shop and licensed café.